‘This Is Us’ Heartbreak Pushes Kate & Kevin To The Edge In ‘The Graduates’

-Fans of NBC’s This Is Us watched in horror how the decisions of one person could affect an entire family on the show’s latest episode as Kate’s decision to help her troubled brother Kevin put the life of her unborn child at risk.
+Fans of NBC’s This Is Us watched in horror how the decisions of one person affected an entire family on the show’s latest episode as Kate’s decision to help her troubled brother Kevin put the life of her unborn child at risk.

 Life for The Big Three continues to take many twists and turns as each of these core characters moves forward in adulthood, forever changed by the choices they made in the past.
 Kate’s husband Toby wanted his wife to have the graduation ceremony she didn’t attend when she was a teen, so he invited her family to celebrate her graduation from college.